Rihay66/3Sisters-Documentation/Engine/Engine/src/Sprite Renderer.md

 }
 ```

-Within the Sprite Renderer it is flexible on which render primative you want to use or want to enable later in your application
+Within the Sprite Renderer it is flexible on which render primitive you want to use or want to enable later in your application

 When it comes to rendering you MUST call certain function pertaining to both OpenGL and whichever [[Window]] library you pick like SDL or GLFW or custom
 ```cpp